 Understand interchange pricing

-Online sales are subject to interchange fees which are the amount charged by the provider for processing a transaction.
+Online sales are subject to interchange fees which are the amount they charge by the provider for processing a transaction.
 How much you have to pay for this varies from one card provider to the other and the payment model depends on your merchant account providers.
-The three main models of interchange fee pricing including flat-rate pricing, tiered pricing, and interchange-plus pricing which is considered the most transparent of the three models.
+The three main models of interchanging fee pricing including flat-rate pricing, tier pricing, and interchange-plus pricing.
+Therefore, these are the most transparent of the three models.
 Hereafter, grab 7 Key Tips for Choosing the Best Ecommerce Merchant Account.

 Go for an all-in-one provider